Australian Rare Earth Elements- Issues

 The processing of China's abundant REEs to the usable RE Metals in the past allowed China to dominate the international market as when they felt threatend they could flood the market with Rare Earth Metals and drive other countries out of the market.
 This situation has changed on two major fronts:

-Australia as the world's swing producer was an unlikely scenario a year or so ago but recently three major factors have emerged:
+Australia as the world's swing producer was an unlikely scenario several years ago but recently three major factors have emerged:

 - Australian companies now hold almost as much rare earth elements resources as does China.
 In terms of proven REE resources per capita Australia has the world's second richest population.

-- Australia is about to become a major rare earth oxide concentrate and processed metals producer.
+- Australia could become a major rare earth oxide concentrate and processed metals producer.

 - China is no longer in the position of be readily able to kill off their competitors by dropping Rare Earth metals supplies to below cost of production as they are barely keeping up with their domestic demand and have imposed export bans, tariff's and quotas as described in the articles above to protect their manufacturing industries futures.